deacon-ralph/irc_bot/README.md

            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

-    0. You just DO WHAT THE FUCK YOU WANT TO.
+    0. You just DO WHAT THE FUCK YOU WANT TO, INSHALLAH!